The MV formalism for ${\rm IBL}_\infty$- and ${\rm BV}_\infty$-algebras: Introduction

-In concrete geometric contexts, the construction of an $\IBL_\infty$ structure involves a number of choices of geometric data, such as an almost complex structure on the target space, a Riemannian metric on the surface, \&c., and showing the independence of the algebraic structure on the choices requires the notion of an $\IBL_\infty$-morphism.
+In concrete geometric contexts, the construction of an $\IBL_\infty$ structure involves a number of choices of geometric data, such as an almost complex structure on the target space, a Riemannian metric on the surface, \&c., and showing the independence of the algebraic structure on the choices invokes the notion of an $\IBL_\infty$-morphism.
 That notion is quite elaborate algebraically, see \cite{cfl}, but may be packed nicely in a generating function, involving the notion of an ``exponential'' of a linear map $S(U') \to S(U'')$ between symmetric algebras.
 The exponential was defined in \cite{cl,cfl} by an explicit formula, see \eqref{exp}, bearing a certain resemblance to the exponential power series, as well as respecting the exponentials of elements in these symmetric algebras, see \cite{sasha's}, Example~\ref{za_14_dni_Izrael} and Theorem~\ref{BV_transfer}.

-The current work came out of the authors' realization that the exponential of a map was a true exponential in a (graded) commutative algebra given by the convolution product, see \eqref{Psano_dole_v_hotelu} and \eqref{exp}.
+The current work came out of the authors' realization that the exponential of a map was a true exponential in a (graded) commutative algebra given by the convolution product, see Equations \eqref{Psano_dole_v_hotelu} and \eqref{exp}.
 This led to a significant simplification of dealings with the category of $\IBL_\infty$-algebras as well as to a ``larger'' category of \MV-algebras, which we present in this paper.
 We show that the category of \MV-algebras is equivalent to a certain category of pointed complexes.
 Thus, the category of \MV-algebras is rather trivial as a category, but this does not prevent it from having room for such highly nontrivial subcategories as those of $\L_\infty$- and $\IBL_\infty$-algebras.
 This categorical triviality may be regarded as homotopy triviality, presenting itself through the observation that the quantum master equation \eqref{QME} in an \MV-algebra is just a cocycle condition.
-We also show that $\IBL_\infty$-morphisms are closed under composition, a nontrivial property, which seems to be taken for granted in the literature.
+We also show that $\IBL_\infty$-morphisms are closed under composition within the category of \MV-algebras, which seems to be a nontrivial property,~cf.~\cite{cfl}.

 The theme of the current article may also be viewed as the study of the quantum master equation (QME)